ML-42

 When an AI agent or another editor modifies a file, ML-42 detects the change and reloads automatically.
 What you see is what's on disk.

-1. No database.
+No database.
 No sync layer.
-No lock-in.
 No subscription.
+Nothing leaves your machine.

 Philosophy